rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ### VMware vCloud Air

+Since this tutorial demonstrates using Bitnami containers on VMware vCloud Air using Kubernetes, you will need to [signup](#https://signupvcloud.vmware.com/1094/purl-signup) for a vCloud Air account.

-Signup for a [VMware vCloud Air](https://signupvcloud.vmware.com/1094/purl-signup) account.
-You will get $300 or 3 months (whichever comes first) in vCloud Air OnDemand service credits upon signup.
+Upon signup you will receive $300 or 3 months (whichever comes first) in vCloud Air OnDemand service credits.

 #### vCloud Air CLI